oracle/terraform-provider-oci/website/docs/r/datascience_job.html.markdown

 	* `block_storage_size_in_gbs` - (Required) (Updatable) The size of the block storage volume to attach to the instance running the job
 	* `job_infrastructure_type` - (Required) (Updatable) The infrastructure type used for job run.
 	* `job_shape_config_details` - (Optional) (Updatable) Details for the job run shape configuration.
 Specify only when a flex shape is selected.
+		* `cpu_baseline` - (Applicable when job_infrastructure_type=ME_STANDALONE | STANDALONE) (Updatable) The baseline OCPU utilization for a subcore burstable VM instance.
+If this attribute is left blank, it will default to `BASELINE_1_1`.
+The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
+BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
+BASELINE_1_1 - baseline usage is an entire OCPU.
+This represents a non-burstable instance.
 		* `memory_in_gbs` - (Applicable when job_infrastructure_type=ME_STANDALONE | STANDALONE) (Updatable) The total amount of memory available to the job run instance, in gigabytes.
 		* `ocpus` - (Applicable when job_infrastructure_type=ME_STANDALONE | STANDALONE) (Updatable) The total number of OCPUs available to the job run instance.
 	* `shape_name` - (Required) (Updatable) The shape used to launch the job run instances.